mohitm1991/OODirect3DX/ReadMe.txt

-This has been put here as a part of final year project work by the following students  :
+This has been put here by the following students  :

 Akshay Gupta 2k8/COE/111
+Mohit Mittal 2k8/COE/150
 Aman Garg 2k8/COE/112
-Mohit Mittal 2k8/COE/150

 under faculty mentor Manoj Kumar, Professor, Department Of Computer Engineering , Delhi College Of Engineering.